-- 7.4.1 LLAOL will take all reasonable steps to reduce the departure noise levels and have already in place some measures in the approved Noise Action Plan.
-The measures require LLAOL to work with the airline operators to adopt best practice to minimise noise of departing aircraft. - 7.4.2 All violations of the NVL will be reported on a three-month basis in the QMRs, and annually in the AMR.
+- 7.4.2 All violations of the NVL will be reported on a three-month basis in the QMRsQFORs, and annually in the AMR.
 The reporting will state the noise level excess over the NVL, the aircraft type, the past average noise level for the type concerned, the aircraft operator, the time of occurrence, and the sanction/fine action taken by LLAOL (see Table 1 below). - 7.4.3 The NVL system shall be regularly reviewed in accordance with the review cycle associated with this NMP.